 Rose bugs in infested communities do much damage to blooms.
 Use any remedy you may know.
 Thrips destroy many blooms, especially the very double late flowers.

 Diseases take their toll sometimes.
-Prevention is the best cure Clean grounds and cultivation do more than chemicals to prevent trouble.
+Prevention is the best cure.
+Clean the landscape grounds and cultivation will do more than adding chemicals to prevent any diseases.
 Use occasional sprayings of Bordeaux to be on the safe side.

 When leaves wilt

 Watch your plants and if you see leaves wilting, don’t wait until they discolor and die, but find out the cause.
 It may be just lack of water.
 If so, supply it.
 A mole may have burrowed under your plant and left it suspended in his burrow.
 Investigate, fill the burrow, and destroy the mole, if possible.
 One of several root rots may have attacked your plant.
 Examine the root and if it shows signs of disease, dig the plant, cut out all diseased parts, disinfect the root with formaldehyde, a quarter of a cup to 3 gallons of water, leaving the root in the solution for two or three hours, and plant in fresh soil.
 Burn the diseased parts of the root.
 If the plant is very badly affected or an inexpensive one, burn it.